chocolatey-archive/puppet-chocolatey/README.md

 Specifies whether this source should be allowed to be used with Chocolatey Self Service.

 Requires Chocolatey for Business (C4B) v1.10.0+ with the feature `useBackgroundServiceWithSelfServiceSourcesOnly` turned on in order to be respected.
-Also requires at least Chocolatey v0.10.4 for the setting to be enabled.
+Requires at least Chocolatey v0.10.4 for the setting to be enabled.

 Defaults to `false`.